Hip Replacement Surgery

 So you have been told that you need a hip replacement.
 I will preface this discussion by saying that total hip replacement surgery is very successful surgery in more than 98% of cases.
 It not only relieves pain but also provides excellent function.

 However, it is an elective procedure and the indication for a total hip replacement is essentially pain and disability which interferes with your lifestyle to a point that your health or your ability to maintain your general health is compromised.
-Simply having an x-ray which shows that you have osteoarthritis (Joint Cartilage destruction), is not an indication for a hip replacement.
-The osteoarthritis seen on the x-ray must be clinically proven to be the source of your pain firstly and secondly pain levels or a lack of movement due to stiffness should be severe enough to warrant consideration for the operation.
+Simply having an x-ray or MRI which shows that you have osteoarthritis (Joint Cartilage destruction), is not an indication for a hip replacement.
+The osteoarthritis seen on the x-ray must be clinically proven to be the source of your pain firstly and secondly pain levels or a lack of movement due to stiffness, should be severe enough to warrant consideration for the operation.

 A case in point relates to a patient of mine who came to see me having had a total hip replacement elsewhere.
 However, she was still in a lot of pain.
 It transpired that her x-rays indeed did show that she had osteoarthritis of the hip, however the actual source of her pain was in fact a prolapsed vertebral disc in her back which was pushing on a nerve resulting in referred pain toward the hip area.
 This lady underwent a total hip replacement for an osteoarthritic hip which was not generating her pain and as a consequence was quite unhappy.
 Once the disc was removed with spine surgery, her pain resolved.
 This story should serve as a cautionary note prior to considering surgery.